CodeQL documentation

 BigInt

-The built-in QlBuiltins module provides an experimental type BigInt of arbitrary-precision integers.
+The built-in QlBuiltins module provides a type BigInt of arbitrary-range integers.

 Unlike int and float, there is no automatic conversion between BigInt and other numeric types.
 Instead, big integers can be constructed using the .toBigInt() methods of int and string.